The Pipe Factory (Courtyard), 30 August 2015, 10am–3pm

 CCA Glasgow (Scott St. Alley), 11 & 18 September, 7.30–9.30pm

-For its inaugural instalment, Transit Arts presented a series of pop-up screenings from the back of a van, with moving image work by Caroline Campbell, Common Culture, Dennis & Debbie Club, Jean-Baptiste Maitre and Will Kendrick which negotiate the adventure of consumption today, in the era of the experience economy.
+For its inaugural instalment, Transit Arts presents a series of pop-up screenings from the back of a van, with moving image works by Caroline Campbell, Common Culture, Dennis & Debbie Club, Jean-Baptiste Maitre and Will Kendrick which negotiate the adventure of consumption today, in the era of the experience economy.

 Presented as part of The Glasgow School of Art 2015 Graduate Degree Show in partnership with The Pipe Factory and CCA Glasgow.

 Caroline Campbell, Super Morning, 2014.
 HD video, 2 min.